freirerene/mtserver/README.md

 # MTserver

-Simple server to streamline the proccess of getting current price.
+Simple server to streamline the proccess of getting prices and sending orders.

 Can be deployed on a linux cloud using Wine 10.0, following these simple steps: